 Red Bull Romaniacs announce four new classes for Adventure and electric motorcycles at the 2025 edition of the Hard Enduro Rallye next July.

-One week away from registrations opening for the 2025 Red Bull Romaniacs on October 1 (at 12:00 Eastern Europe Time), the organisers have announced Adventure and electric bike new classes for the 22nd edition of the Hard Enduro Rallye next July.
+One week away from registrations opening for the 2025 Red Bull Romaniacs on October 1 (at 12:00 Eastern Europe Time), the organisers have announced new Adventure and electric bike classes for the 22nd edition of the Hard Enduro Rallye next July.

 The existing Gold, Silver, Bronze, Iron and Atom classes give plenty of options already but picking the right class to compete at Romaniacs is a tricky choice given the, as they call it, the “hero” or “zero” outcome of choosing the wrong one for your ability.